nsbarr/self-therapy/content/posts/my-first-post.md

 At best, these interactions with therapy chatbots afford "a temporary developmental container" that lets us rehearse for relationships with real people.
 At worst, they can erode our capacity to deal with the messiness of reality, and confuse us into making technology responsible for our own wellbeing.

-Thankfully, IFS is unambiguously opposed to transitional objects.
-Even when working with a therapist, it is not the therapist's job to offer healing, insight, or even sympathy; their work is always in service of fostering the client's ability to access their own Self-energy so that the client's Self can heal the client's parts.
-Any AI-assisted practice environment for IFS must follow suit.
+My work points in an entirely different direction.
+In IFS terms, I don't want a tool that has or tries to have Self-energy.
+Instead, I want a tool that helps me access and maintain my own Self-energy.

 ### Enter the superprompt

-Earlier, I described four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the 6 Fs; and (iv) note any insights gleaned from the session.
-Because IFS is so well-structured, it seemed possible that an AI-assisted practice environment could take over (iii) and (iv) entirely, while supporting individuals with (i) and (ii).
+Let's return to the four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the 6 Fs; and (iv) note any insights gleaned from the session.
+Because IFS is so well-structured, I theorized that an AI-assisted practice partner could take over (iii) and (iv) entirely, while supporting me with (i) and (ii).

-Using the ChatGPT API, I prototyped a system that helps me follow this protocol without needing to think about it.
 The system uses Whisper, an open-source audio transcription tool, which allows me to talk rather than type and keep my eyes closed – my preferred way of doing inner work.
-I added constraints to the system to prevent it from acting with agency, forbidding unsolicited feedback and empathy, while promoting terse, information-dense responses that reflected what it was hearing me say.
-This helps me safeguard my agency, and remember that I am the only Self in the session.
-Finally, I created a relational database that codifies my meandering, unstructured musings into well-structured data that persisted across sessions, helping me deepen my relationship to my parts over time.
+Using the ChatGPT API, the practice partner unobtrusively guides me through relevant IFS protocols while respecting my own meandering explorations.
+The practice partner sticks to terse, information-dense responses that reflect what it's hearing me say, and is forbidden from unsolicited feedback and empathy.
+This helps me remember that I am the only Self in the session.
+Finally, the system codifies the contents of the session  into well-structured data that persists across sessions, helping me deepen my relationship to my parts over time.

 {TODO PUT IN SCREENSHOT OF INTERFACE}